HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 roll against you, you can use your reaction to impose disadvantage on that roll.
-If the attack misses you, your next attack roll against the creature has advantage if you make it before the end of your next turn.\
+If the attack misses you, your next attack roll against the creature has advantage if you make it before the end of your next turn.<br/>
 Once you use this feature, you can’t use it again until you finish a short or long rest.
 ##### Thought Shield